 Gracie’s love to create was championed by Amie.
 This provided daily success.
 She learned and retained so much academic knowledge because Gracie’s preferred learning modality was provided for through Amie.
 Lily experienced failure, because she couldn’t keep up with the verbal dependent instruction.
 For kindergarteners to experience failure on a daily basis is abusive.
 Yet this is happening in elementary schools for millions of children.
 15% of all students are dyslexic (US Government Data).
 That accounts for over 5 million students.
 30% of all Students are literacy challenged.
 That accounts for 10 million students.
 The need for mainstream classrooms to provide for multiple pathways to learning is essential.

 The Education Council is the heart of Lily Sarah Grace.
 They come from California, North Carolina, South Carolina, New York, and Connecticut.
 Each member volunteers their time ensure that LSG continues to support educators around the nation in providing the most positive, dynamic learning experiences for children.
-They designed the grants, review all applications, and are focused on how to grow the LSG Unite community to reach as many children as possible, through their teachers, parents, and other community allies.
+They designed the grants, review all applications, and are focused on how to grow LSG to reach as many children as possible, through their teachers, parents, and other community allies.